Easy Storage Solutions From A to Z

 As in: Your prized collection of National Geographics, which have gone yellow and wavy with age.

 Consolidate magazines.
-Send magazines to an archival service, like Denver Bookbinding (denverbook.com), which will bind the stash into one or more hardcovers for $35 and up, depending on the number of books you order.
-If you want to keep articles only, check out Scanalog ($40, scanalog.com), a software program that catalogs and stores clippings.
+Send magazines to an archival service, like Denver Bookbinding, which will bind the stash into one or more hardcovers for $40 and up per book, depending on the number you order.

 Nuts and Bolts